Editor's Note: The name of New American Security analyst Alex Sullivan was corrected.

 In recent years, Guelleh has increasingly turned to China as a key economic partner.
 Last year he switched the port operating contract to a Chinese company, after the previous Dubai-based operator was accused of corruption.

-Sullivan called China's move to build a permanent military base a natural follow-on to its anti-piracy activities in the area, conducted almost in parallel with coalition anti-piracy efforts over the past five years.
-Asian nations have historically been reticent to cooperate in international security missions, Sullivan said, and this is the exception.
+Sullivan also called China's move to build a permanent military base a natural follow-on to its anti-piracy activities in the area, conducted almost in parallel with coalition anti-piracy efforts over the past five years.
+Asian nations have historically been reticent to cooperate in international security missions, Sullivan said, and this is the exceptional success.

 Without a permanent base, China has taken advantage of limited port-access agreements.
 Sullivan speculated China would seek a modest facility to support rotational forces, but more robust than its port infrastructure improvement efforts.

-Regardless of whether the US has the ability to scuttle the deal, Sullivan said the US should view it as an opportunity for closer military-to-military cooperation.
+Regardless of whether or not the US has the ability to scuttle the deal, Sullivan said the US should view it as an opportunity for closer military-to-military cooperation.

 "There will be future instances where China will be looking for more access and more presence, so it may have to be on a case-by-case basis, but for this potential agreement with Djibouti, the US should welcome it," Sullivan said.